MetPX/sarracenia/doc/sarra-e.rst

 completely portable and generic.
 It should run without issue on any modern platform (Linux, Windows, Mac)

+For more information about Sarra, Please proceed to the `documentation <sarra-docs-e.html>`_

 Why Not Just Use Rsync?
 -----------------------